-Dates: Pre-applications must be received no later than 11:59 p.m.
-Eastern Daylight Time on Thursday, October 20, 2016.
+Dates: Project lists should be received no later than 11:59 p.m.
+Eastern Daylight Time on Thursday, August 30, 2018 to allow adequate time for NOAA review and recommendation of proposed projects.
+Pre-applications must be received no later than 11:59 p.m.
+Eastern Daylight Time on Thursday, October 11, 2018.
 Final applications must be received no later than 11:59 p.m.
-Eastern Standard Time on Thursday, February 16, 2017.
+Eastern Standard Time on Thursday, February 14, 2019.